Lohann/stage0-macos/README.md

 # Make it executable
 chmod +x hello_world

-# Works in Apple Sillicon with Rosetta or Intel Mac.
+# Works in Apple Silicon with Rosetta or any Intel Mac.
 ./hello_world
 ```

+TODO: Will push a Aarch64 hex0 example once a figure out how to create a portable executable without depending on apples dyld.